na-stewart/Street-Racing-ML/README.md

 Video: https://www.youtube.com/watch?v=X4s77PRfk90

 The ai was trained to put collecting points as the highest priority.
 This leads the ai sometimes to be too "bold" which leads to it getting trapped or crashing into cars.
+However this also leads to some really cool looking maneuvers which was the goal.

 # Images:
 ![alt text](https://github.com/sw1pe/Street-Racing-ML/blob/master/Images/Capture.JPG)